DuReader_robust: A Chinese Dataset Towards Evaluating Robustness and Generalization of Machine Reading Comprehension in Real-World Applications: Dataset: DuReader

-The complementary problem of \textit{over-sensitivity} is \textit{over-stability}: an over-stable model always relies on spurious lexical patterns without language understanding, and it over stably retains the predictions whenever the local contexts match the lexical patterns.
-Hence, the model is bad at distinguishing a sentence that answers the question from a distracting sentence that has many words in common with the question.

-Previous work focuses on evaluating the \textit{over-stability} issue by adding distracting sentences to the contexts or reducing question word sequences~\cite{jia2017adversarial,Ribeiro2018AnchorsHM,Feng2018PathologiesON,Welbl2019UndersensitivityIN}.
-However, the altered questions and contexts are not natural texts and rarely appear in the real-world applications.
-In contrast to prior work, we ask people to annotate natural questions that have many words in common with a distracting sentence in the context.
-It better reflects the \textit{over-stability} challenge that we have in the real-world applications.

-First, we randomly sample a set of instances $\{\langle q, p, A\rangle\}$ from DuReader.
-Intuitively, a distracting sentence contains named entities that have the same types as $A$, since over-stable models rely on spurious patterns that usually match the correct answer types.
-Hence, we use a named entity recognizer\footnote{\url{https://ai.baidu.com/tech/nlp_basic/lexical}} to identify all named entities in $p$ together with their entity types.
-We keep the instances if there are named entities that have the same types as $A$.
-Then, we ask experts to annotate a new question $q'$, if the experts consider that there are distracting sentences in $p$.
-The annotated question has much lexical overlap with a distracting sentence that does not contain $A$ in $p$.
-We say that $\{\langle q', p, A\rangle\}$ is a new instance.
-For each new instance, we randomly choose one of MRC models used in Section~\ref{sec-exp} and use the instance to attack the chosen model.
-If the model is failed, we will use the new instance to construct over-stability test set.
-The detailed procedure is shown in Algorithm~\ref{overstab-algo}.

-In this way, we obtain 0.8k instances in over-stability test set.
-Table~\ref{overstab-example} shows an instance in over-stability test set.
+Intuitively, a trap span that has many words in common with the questions may easily mislead MRC models.
+Following this intuition, the over-stability subset is constructed as follows.
+First, we randomly select a set of instances $\langle q, p, A\rangle$ from DuReader.
+In general, a trap span may contain non-answer named entities of the same type as the reference answers $A$.
+This is because over-stable models usually rely on spurious patterns that match the correct answer types.
+Thus, we use a named entity recognizer~\footnote{\url{https://ai.baidu.com/tech/nlp_basic/lexical}} to identify all named entities in $p$ along with their entity types.
+We keep the corresponding instance, if there are non-answer named entities that are of the same type as $A$.
+Then, we ask linguistic experts to annotate a new question $q'$ and answers $A'$, if they consider $p$ contains trap spans. $A$ and $A'$ share the same named entity type.
+The annotated question $q'$ has a high level of lexical overlap with a trap span that does not contain $A$.
+We say $\{\langle q', p, A'\rangle\}$ can be considered as a candidate instance.
+Each candidate instance is used to attack one of the MRC models based on ERNIE~\cite{sun2019ernie} and RoBERTa~\cite{Liu2019RoBERTaAR}.
+The candidate instance will be used to construct an overstability subset, if one of the model fails.
+Algorithm~\ref{overstab-algo} shows the detailed procedure (See Appendix~\ref{appendix-algo} for details).
+As a result, we have 0.8K instances to evaluate over-stability.
+Table~\ref{overstab-example} shows an example from the over-stability subset.